AVOIDANT TO SECURE ROADMAP: BEHAVIOUR STRATEGIES III

 For avoidants it can also help to remember that mature love is not a feeling as much as it is a choice, and to first understand the three stages a relationship must go through to reach mature permanence:

 1. Romantic Love (dating & honeymoon stage)

 We discover all the things we have in common and minimise, if we even notice, the differences we have.
 We can’t take our hands off each other.
 We finish each other’s sentences.
 We merge with each other.
 It all seems amazing.
 We feel that this is the one person who will meet the unmet needs of childhood, but we are not consciously aware of feeling this.
 Powerful neurochemicals produce feelings of attachment and connection, a sense of well-being and belonging.
+The comfort of these neurochemicals works to suppress our natural attachment style, so avoidants won't feel the need to get away so much.
 This phase can last anywhere from three months to two years before this “drug” begins to wear off.

 The purpose of this stage is to form a bond that provides a secure foundation for the journey forward.

 Because avoidants struggle with the vulnerability to let themselves fall in love and don't have such an emotional attachment to memory anyway, it can be difficult to develop enough of a bond at this point to last them through the following stage.
 Avoidants' guiding motivation is to feel safe: feeling captivated by a partner does not feel good in this respect, so they prefer to quickly move to the second stage so they are free to show their avoidant selves and regain a feeling of control in themselves.